Quin-Riley-A/Portfolio-Landing-Page/README.md

 ***

 ### Repository Description:
 This application contains the HTML and formatting for a webpage about the author.
-This project was hand-built in tandem with a programming-class taught by Epicodus.
+This project was hand-built in tandem with a programming class taught by Epicodus.
+Use of HTML formatted with CSS and Bootstrap grid layout.
+Included information:
+- Name and general author information
+- Previous and current projects from author
+- Professional background
+- Coding related motivations and interests

 ***

 ### Github Pages
-This project can be accessed on Github Pages [here](<Insert Link>)
+This project can be accessed on Github Pages via this [link](<Insert Link>)

 ***